- Day to Day HR

 To sum up

 Although this may seem like a lot of steps to check off, most are pretty straightforward and all of them are important in helping to onboard new employees successfully.
 With businesses putting increasing amounts of time and effort into recruiting candidates, it would be a huge disappointment to lose them due to them not feeling adequately informed or welcomed.
 You don’t want to have to start the process all over again!
+But with this ultimate onboarding checklist you won’t have to.

 Our cloud-based HR software makes the onboarding process so much easier, allowing you to add new employees to your system, send out customisable job offer letters and compile a new starter checklist.